Latest News

 English

 As the day progresses, we experience a range of learning activities related to our stories: ‘We Are Going On A Bear Hunt’ and ‘Mr Gumpy’s Outing.’
-Some of our favourite activities this term include: decorating bear masks, making boats out of construction materials and retelling the stories using actions, which has helped us understand the stories more deeply.
+Some of our favourite activities so far this term include: decorating bears, acting out our stories and recreating maps of our stories out of construction materials.

 In EYFS we enjoy exploring outside both on the big playground and in our outside area.
 We play with the cars and bikes; explore the mud kitchen, sand and water tray; look for bugs in the bug hotel; play ball games and complete imaginative games with the construction toys.
 Through both adult-led and child initiated activities we develop skills needed for life such as: sharing, communication and learning to tidy up after ourselves.